adap/flower/doc/source/quickstart_mxnet.rst

         return trainings_metric

-Define then the validation of the  machine learning model.
-We loop over the test set and measure the loss and accuracy on the test set.
+Next, we define the validation of our machine learning model.
+We loop over the test set and measure both loss and accuracy on the test set.

 .. code-block:: python